This is what October baseball should be like. The only thing missing was a Mariners win

 And then he said, “We’re at the moment of truth.”

-Everything had fallen into place this week for the Mariners’ to win back their faithful who had turned unfaithful.
+Everything had fallen into place this week for the Mariners to win back their faithful who had turned unfaithful.
 Exciting games.
 Stirring victories.
 Unexpected losses by the teams they needed to lose.
 There is nothing quite like a town turning its collective hearts over to a sports team, and this transition has been building throughout a season in which little was expected of the Mariners.

-The fans tried their best to will the Mariners to a victory on Friday night.
+The fans tried their best to will the Mariners to a victory Friday night.
 But in what had been a magical season, the magic ran out, at the most inopportune time.
 The Mariners now have just two games to get it back.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.